 (4) For batch comparison audits or hybrid audits with a batch comparison audit component is being conducted, vote totals from each contest being audited for each batch.

-(b) If the RLA software tool identifies any inconsistencies in the information entered under subdivision (a), the elections official shall resolve the inconsistencies before the audit proceeds.
+(b) If the RLA software tool identifies any inconsistencies in the information entered under subdivision (a) are found, the elections official shall resolve and report on the inconsistencies before the audit proceeds.

+[Comment: It is undesirable to halt the audit to investigate inconsistencies, other than those of the type that render the audit meaningless such as a failure to pull the correct ballots due to a systematic recordkeeping error.]

 (c) After the data have been submitted under subdivisions (a) and (b), the elections official shall generate a random seed pursuant to section 20120.